COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Factors With Adequate Evidence of an Increased Risk of Oral Cavity, Pharyngeal, and Laryngeal Cancers
+Factors With Adequate Evidence of an Increased Risk of Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers

-Based on solid evidence from numerous observational studies, tobacco use increases the risk of cancers of the oral cavity and oropharynx, hypopharynx, and larynx.[7,8,9]
+Based on solid evidence from numerous observational studies, tobacco use increases the risk of cancers of the oral cavity, oropharynx, hypopharynx, and larynx.[7,8,9]

 Magnitude of Effect: Large.
-Risk for current smokers is about tenfold that of never-smokers, and is dose related.
+Risk for current smokers ranges from fourfold to fivefold for oral cavity, oropharyngeal, and hypopharyngeal cancer to tenfold for laryngeal cancer compared with never-smokers, and is dose related.
 Most cancers of the oral cavity, oropharynx, hypopharynx, and larynx are attributable to the use of tobacco products.

 Based on solid evidence, alcohol use is a risk factor for the development of head and neck cancers.
-Its effects are independent of those of tobacco use.[10,11,12,13]
+Its effects are independent of those of tobacco use.[9,10,11,12]

-Magnitude of Effect: Lower than the risk associated with tobacco use, but the risk is approximately fivefold for people who drink five or more alcoholic beverages per day compared with nondrinkers, and is dose related.
+Magnitude of Effect: Lower than the risk associated with tobacco use, but the risk is approximately twofold to sixfold for people who drink two or more alcoholic beverages per day compared with nondrinkers, and is dose related.

 Tobacco and alcohol use

-Based on solid evidence, chewing betel quid alone or with added tobacco (gutka) increases the risk of both oral cavity and oropharyngeal cancers.[1,2] Of the three primary components of betel quid (betel leaf, areca nut, and lime), the areca nut is the only one considered to be carcinogenic when chewed.
+Based on solid evidence, chewing betel quid alone or with added tobacco increases the risk of both oral cavity and oropharyngeal cancers.[3,4] Of the three primary components of betel quid (betel leaf, areca nut, and lime), the areca nut is the only one considered to be carcinogenic when chewed.

-Magnitude of Effect: Relative risks for oral cavity cancer are high and typically stronger for gutka than for betel quid alone.
-Both products appear to confer a modest yet statistically significant increase in risk of oropharyngeal cancer.
+Magnitude of Effect: Relative risks for oral cavity cancer are high and typically stronger for betel quid with tobacco than for betel quid alone.
+Both products appear to confer a statistically significant increase in risk of oropharyngeal cancer.

 Human papillomavirus (HPV) infection

-Based on solid evidence, HPV 16 infection causes oropharyngeal cancer.[4,16] Other high-risk HPV subtypes, including HPV 18, have been found in a small percentage of oropharyngeal cancers.[17,18]
+Based on solid evidence, HPV type 16 (HPV-16) infection causes oropharyngeal cancer.[6,16] Other high-risk HPV subtypes, including HPV type 18 (HPV-18), have been found in a small percentage of oropharyngeal cancers.[17,18]

-Interventions With Adequate Evidence of a Decreased Risk of Oral Cavity, Pharyngeal, and Laryngeal Cancers
+Interventions With Adequate Evidence of a Decreased Risk of Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers

-Based on solid evidence, cessation of exposure to tobacco (e.g., cigarettes, pipes, cigars, and smokeless tobacco) leads to a decrease in the risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers 20 years or longer after cessation.
+Based on solid evidence, cessation of exposure to tobacco (e.g., cigarettes, pipes, cigars, and smokeless tobacco) leads to a decrease in the risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers.

 Magnitude of Effect: Decreased risk, moderate to large magnitude.

-Interventions With Inadequate Evidence of a Reduced Risk of Oral Cavity, Pharyngeal, and Laryngeal Cancers
+Interventions With Inadequate Evidence of a Reduced Risk of Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers

 Cessation of alcohol consumption

-Based on fair evidence, cessation of alcohol consumption leads to a decrease in oral cavity cancer, 20 years or more after cessation.
-There is no evidence of a decrease in laryngeal cancer with alcohol cessation.
+Based on fair evidence, cessation of alcohol consumption leads to a decrease in oral cavity and laryngeal cancer risk 20 years or more after cessation.

 Magnitude of Effect: Decreased risk, small to moderate magnitude.

-Vaccination against HPV 16 and 18 has been shown to prevent approximately 90% of oral HPV 16/18 infections within 4 years of vaccination.
+Vaccination against HPV-16 and HPV-18 has been shown to prevent approximately 90% of oral HPV-16/HPV-18 infections within 4 years of vaccination.
 However, no data are available to assess whether vaccination at any age will lead to reduced risk of oropharyngeal cancer at current typical ages of diagnosis.